Webpage created: March 16, 2017

 On November 19th 1959 the old buildings at Keyham re-opened as the Dockyard Technical College.

 Finally, the old tithe barn at Manadon that had been used to garage cars was opened as an interdenominational chapel.
-It was dedicated to St John and St James by the Chaplain of the Fleet on January 30th 1962.
+It was dedicated to Saint John and Saint James by the Chaplain of the Fleet on January 30th 1962.

 The old Engineering College building at Keyham was due to be demolished early in 1985 as it was in very poor condition and would more to restore than pull down.